dredozubov/polyrhythmix/README.md

 # Polyrhythmix

-Polyrhythmix (Poly) is a command-line assistant designed to generate MIDI file from the description of drum parts.
-It provides a convenient way to input a DSL (Domain-Specific Language) in the command line, then it calculates when the drum parts will converge together, making it easy to compose polyrhythimic parts with frequent shifts over the bar lines.
-Additionally, it has the capability to generate a bass MIDI track that follows the kick drum.
+Polyrhythmix (Poly) is a command-line assistant designed to generate MIDI files from the description of drum parts.
+It provides a convenient way to input a DSL (Domain-Specific Language) in the command line, then it calculates when the drum parts will converge together, making it easy to compose polyrhythmic parts with frequent shifts over the bar lines.
+Additionally, it can generate a bass MIDI track that follows the kick drum.

 Polyrhythmix is specifically designed to assist musicians and composers working in genres such as modern progressive rock, metal, djent, fusion, and Indian Carnatic music.
 It aims to simplify the process of creating complex polyrhythmic drum patterns, enabling users to focus on the creative aspects of their compositions.

 # Motivation

 I'm a guitar player, and I use tablature notation editors such as Guitar Pro a lot.
-However, it gets complicated fast to write a polyrhythmic/polymetric drum parts as shifts tend to go over the bar lines.
-The other property of such parts is: it tend to unfold in a simple way from simple ideas such as "I want to create a drum part that will have a 3 against 4 feel with a kick drum against a snare drum".
-The other way to think about it is that it has a simple blueprint, but it's tricky and error-prone to express in the western musical notation.
+However, it gets complicated fast when you write polyrhythmic/polymetric drum parts, because shifts tend to go over the bar lines.
+The other property of such parts is: it tends to unfold from simple ideas such as "I want to create a drum part that will have a 3 against 4 feel with a kick drum against a snare drum".
+The other way to think about it is that it has a simple blueprint, but it's tricky and error-prone to express in Western musical notation.
 This is why `Polyrhythmix` exists.
 I wanted to have a simple tool to workshop/brainstorm rhythmic ideas and evaluate them by having a MIDI playback.
-I'm into modern progressive rock/metal music, fusion, so it all applies very well.
-I have an impression it may be useful for indian carnatic music as well, but I would like to get some insightful confirmation on that.
+I'm into modern Progressive Rock/Metal music, Fusion, so it all applies very well.
+I have an impression it may be useful for Indian Carnatic music as well, but I would like to get some insightful confirmation on that.

 # Features